DigiKlausur/docker-stacks/images/e2xgrader-notebook/README.md

     + [exam_kernel](https://github.com/DigiKlausur/exam_kernel) for providing a restricted and configurable Python kernel
     + [java_syntax_kernel](https://github.com/DigiKlausur/java_syntax_kernel) for providing a simple kernel that highlights JAVA code without executing it.

+### Environment Variables

+These images can be customized using environment variables.
+For all modes the following environment variables are present.

+* `LANGUAGE`: The language to use (default: en).
+This currently only affects the submission html generated in `student_exam` mode.

+* `NBGRADER_TIMEZONE`: The timezone to use (default: Europe/Berlin)

+* `NBGRADER_COURSE_DIR`: The root directory for the course (default: ~/course)
+* `NBGRADER_COURSE_ID`: The course id (default: course101)
+* `NBGRADER_GROUPSHARED`: Whether the course directory is group-shared (default: true)

+* `NBGRADER_EXCHANGE_DIR`: The exchange directory (default: /srv/nbgrader/exchange)
+* `NBGRADER_EXCHANGE_PERSONALIZED_INBOUND`: Whether to use personalized inbound exchange.
+If active students submit to their own directory.
+* `NBGRADER_EXCHANGE_PERSONALIZED_OUTBOUND`: Whether to use personalized outbound exchange.
+If active students fetch from their own directory.
+This can be used to provide each student with a personalized assignment.
+* `NBGRADER_EXCHANGE_PERSONALIZED_FEEDBACK`: Whether to use personalized feedback exchange.
+If active students fetch feedback from their own directory.

+* `NBGRADER_EXECUTE_TIMEOUT`: The timeout for executing notebooks in seconds (default: 300)

+* `E2X_DRAWIO_DOMAIN`: The domain to use for the diagram editor (default: None).
+If None is set then `https://embed.diagrams.net/` is used.
+* `E2X_DRAWIO_ORIGIN`: The origin to use for the diagram editor (default: None).
+If None is set then `https://embed.diagrams.net/` is used.

 ### Teacher mode

 If `E2XGRADER_MODE` is set to `teacher` it will: